OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-32.md

 ## 2 Chronicles 32:33

 So Hezekiah lay down with his fathers, and they buried him in the upper section of the tombs of the sons of David;
-and all Judah and the inhabitants of Jerusalem honored him at his death.
+and all Judah and the inhabitants of Jerusalem honoured him at his death.
 And his son Manasseh became king in his place.